 A stronger understanding of the business and best practices of managing a documentary production.

 Filmmaker Malika Zouhali-Worrall will lead weekly sessions developing skills and knowledge concerning the business of documentary production, such as proposal writing, fundraising, rights management, fiscal sponsorship, and more.
-This curriculum developed out of our experience determining the fundamentals documentarians need to plan, produce, and release an independent documentary today.
+This curriculum developed out of our experience determining the fundamentals that documentarians need to execute the planning, production, and releasing in the independent documentary landscape today.
 Each session will feature guest speakers sharing tips and secrets of the trade, with an emphasis on real-life case studies and best practices.